Getting your Trinity Audio player ready...

 Is ABS mandatory for all two wheelers in India?

 Yes, ABS is mandatory for all two-wheelers sold in India with an engine capacity of 125cc or above.
 This rule has been in effect since April 1, 2019.
 For two-wheelers with an engine capacity of less than 125cc, a combined braking system (CBS) is mandatory.
-CBS is a system that links the front and rear brakes together so that when you apply the rear brake, some of the braking force is also applied to the front wheel.
+CBS is a system that links the front and rear brakes together so that some of the braking force is also used on the front wheel when you apply the rear brake.
 This helps prevent the front wheel from locking up, which can lead to losing control.

-CBS can work on disc-drum combo while the ABS works only on disc brake combo.
+CBS can work on the disc-drum combo, while the ABS works only on the disc brake combo.
 ABS improves and reduces braking distance, while CBS reduces rider reaction time.

 No change in driving style is required.

-If any of the components fail, it gets switched off automatically without affecting the normal working of the brakes.
+If any components fail, they are switched off automatically without affecting the brakes’ normal operation.

 ABS won’t magically improve your braking performance.
 It would help if you continued estimating braking distances, as ABS only helps avoid wheel lockup.
 That’s all

-ABS gets triggered more easily on rough or loose surfaces.
-The rule is simple – the lower the grip available, the sooner ABS will engage.
+ABS is more efficiently triggered on rough or loose surfaces.
+The rule is simple: the lower the grip available, the sooner ABS will engage.
 Conversely, stickier tyres on a smooth surface will generally reduce ABS intervention levels.

 No. You cannot do a stoppie on a motorcycle with ABS on.
 It would help if you switched off ABS, so the bike needs switchable ABS.